torvalds/linux/Documentation/admin-guide/README.rst

    This will give you a list of kernel addresses sorted in ascending order, from which it is simple to find the function that contains the offending address.
-Note that the address given by the kernel debugging messages will not necessarily match exactly with the function addresses (in fact, that is very unlikely), so you can't just 'grep' the list: the list will, however, give you the starting point of each kernel function, so by looking for the function that
+Note that the address given by the kernel deging messages will not necessarily match exactly with the function addresses (in fact, that is very unlikely), so you can't just 'grep' the list: the list will, however, give you the starting point of each kernel function, so by looking for the function that